gvwilson/thirdbit/fiction/iffy/index.md

 well,
 that's gotta make you a little desperate."

+<span id="2024-03-30-a"></span>

 He turned to Iffy and wrapped his arms around her in a fierce hug.
 "I'm sorry,"
 he whispered in her ear.
 "I'm so sorry.
+I know I said I'd carry you,
+but I can't let 'im have what's in my head.
-Tell Nagatha—tell her I was thinkin' of her, aright?"
+Tell Nagatha I was thinkin' of her, aright?"

 He stepped back and made a fist.
+Without warning,
+a schematic flashed into Iffy's mind.
+Wires and a tiny battery embedded in his hand that would look prosthetic to a casual scan.
+A matching mesh of micro-fine filaments under his skull.
+Clench the hand like *this*,
+hold it *there*,
+and—

-As the governor shouted, "Wait!"
+As Iñacio raised his hand the governor shouted, "Wait!"
-Iñacio pressed it against his temple.
+Iffy tackled the Ecologist,
+grabbing his arm and knocking him clumsily to the ground.

-Feedback shrieked through the sentry bots' motors as the Ecologist's head snapped back.
+The EMP that was supposed to scramble his brain sent feedback shrieking through the sentry bots' motors instead.
-He fell to the ground like a puppet whose strings had been cut.

-"No!"
-Iffy shouted.
+Iñacio scrambled back onto his feet.
+"No!
+No, Iffy, whattaya done?"

+"Affin' hell!" she swore,
+trying, failing, and trying again to stand despite the spike of pain in her knee.
+"You made me a promise an' I'm holdin' you to it.
+If you want someone to tell Aunt Naggie that you went an' got simple, you can do it yourself!"

-She fell to her knees and shook him.
+She glared at him.
-He just stared at the sky,
-his eyes as empty as his mind now was, all his secrets safe forever.
+The sentry bots and the downed Marines and the hovercraft and the governor and the miracle in the valley behind them might as well have been a world away.
+"I lost my others.
+I lost Honesty.
+I ain't losin' you."

 </section>

 <section markdown="1">

-<span id="2024-03-29-a"></span>

 ## Chapter 10

 There were Marines on board Governor Stern's hovercraft, all apparently imprinted with the same taciturn personality.
-Two of them loaded Iñacio onto a stretcher while the governor breezily explained that the Ecologist would be all right eventually, more or less.
+Two of them flanked Iñacio
+as he disappeared stone-faced into the belly of the hovercraft while the governor breezily explained to Iffy that he was a man of his word and that the Ecologist would be fine.
-"It's not at all what you see in a sim," he told Iffy.
+"Anyway,
+it's not as if what he tried to do would actually have worked," he said.
+Brainwipes worked very differently in real life than they did in sims.
 Deep memories would survive the EMP pulse, just as a person's original personality survived imprinting.
-More recent events, on the other hand—well.
+As for more recent knowledge,
+well,
-The Shepherds had undoubtedly changed their access codes already, and as for their network of shelters and greenhouses, they weren't actually as secret as all that.
+the Shepherds had undoubtedly changed their access codes already, and their network of shelters and greenhouses weren't actually as secret as they thought.

-Iffy expected to be locked in a cell.
+Iffy expected to be locked in a cell next to Iñacio.
 Instead,
-a Marine ushered her up laddered Steps to the hovercraft's bridge.
+a Marine ushered her up steeply-laddered steps to the hovercraft's bridge.
-The governor stood as she came in, beaming, but didn't offer a hand for her to refuse to shake.
-"Welcome aboard," he said,
-gesturing at the padded chair to the left of the one he had been sitting in.
+"Have a seat," the governor said, gesturing at the padded chair to the left of the one he had been sitting in.
-"Oh, and please, do up your seat belt.
+"Oh, and please, do buckle up.
 This old thing was built for speed, not comfort."

-Iffy limped over to the chair and lowered herself onto it, wincing.
+Iffy limped over to the chair
+and lowered herself onto it with a wince.
 The governor clucked his tongue.
 "I'll have someone take a look at that for you later."
-Seating himself,
-he buckled harness straps across his chest and laid his hands on the apps set into the arms of his chair.
+Seating himself and snapping harness straps together across his chest, he laid his hands on the apps set into the arms of his chair.

 The display in front of them came to life.
-A dozen views of the tundra around them nestled between status displays like those Iffy had grown up with on the *Guinevere*.
+A dozen views of the surrounding tundra nestled between status displays like those Iffy had grown up with on the *Guinevere*.
 Temperatures and battery reserves, the rotational speeds of idling engines,